T

 landmark

-• Wear modest clothing, covering shoulders and knees.
+• Wear modest clothing covering shoulders and knees.

-• Consider hiring a local guide within the palace for deeper insights.
+• Consider hiring a local guide at the entrance for deeper insights.

 2. Midday